 - Raise the legal age to purchase tobacco products from 18 to 21.

-- Protect all public-school students, faculty, staff and visitors from exposure to tobacco products to helping ensure that every district passes a tobacco-free policy in accordance with the tobacco-free schools bill (HB11) by July 1, 2020.
+- Protect all public-school students, faculty, staff and visitors from exposure to tobacco products to helping ensure that every district passes a tobacco-free policy by July 1, 2020.
 See our Tobacco Free Students website for more information.

 - Enable local jurisdictions in Kentucky to pass stronger tobacco-control measures than those enacted by the state, should local elected officials choose to do so.

-- Increasing public health department funding for tobacco prevention and cessation.
+- Increase public health department funding for tobacco prevention and cessation.

 In 2017 and 2018 under this initiative, the Foundation: